 It may seem counterintuitive to partner with another SaaS company.
 However, unless you offer completely identical services, the benefit outweighs the risk.

-By striking co-marketing and affiliate partnerships with other SaaS companies, you not only get reputation points but also increase brand awareness and recognition.
+By striking co-marketing and affiliate partnerships with other SaaS companies, you get reputation points and increase brand awareness and recognition.

 If your SaaS products are similar rather than identical, viewers from both sides may actually be drawn to both and become shared customers.